ouspg/PrivacyAndSocialEngineering/2.Messaging_and_mobile_privacy/README.md

 On iOS devices, chats are also included in iCloud Backups as unencrypted by default [^7].
 What does it mean if law enforcement wants to access your private conversations?
 Has end-to-end encryption on messaging helped on preventing access in that case?
-What is the impact of defaults on the general public, which use the service advertised as a "private, secure messenger"?
+What is the impact of defaults on the general public, which use the service advertised as a "private, secure messenger", but has no idea of the meaning of defaults?

 Also, consider the following example scenario to highlight the metadata:

 > User A only messages User B from an iPhone 14 Pro Max, once a week, every Thursday.
 Location stays; the same Helsinki City location of “The Nice Cafe,” around 13:00 PM CET

-> User B messages User A from a Windows Machine,  Acer Nitro computer, connected to “Best Wi-Fi” with IP address 123.45.67.89 every Thursday at 13:10 PM CET and later around 13:30 PM CET from a Nokia G21 running Android 12 near a Elisa cell tower within a 2-mile radius of the Helsinki City location of “The Nice Cafe.”
+> User B messages User A from a Windows machine,  Acer Nitro computer, connected to “Best Wi-Fi” with IP address 123.45.67.89 every Thursday at 13:10 PM CET and later around 13:30 PM CET from a Nokia G21 running Android 12 near a Elisa cell tower within a 2-mile radius of the Helsinki City location of “The Nice Cafe.”

 Without knowing the message content, can you deduce information from User A and User B?

-**Write an essay of one A4 page (400 to 500 words) based on the previous sources and examples, considering also the importance of E2E encrypted metadata.**
+**Write an essay of one A4 page (400 to 500 words) based on the previous sources and examples, including app comparison and considering also the importance of E2E encrypted metadata.**

 Note also the use of the same phone number across different services.
 For example, WhatsApp shares phone numbers and other information with Meta Company outside of the European Union [^6].